TAILOR-UoB/new_ways_of_publishing/booksource/introduction/authoring-tools.md

 ## Markup language editors

-Other editors consider a separation between the source code and the publishable output.
+These editors separate the source text from the publishable output.
+Unlike WYSIWYG editors (What You See Is What You Get) they typically have a dual-pane user interface with one pane displaying the editable source and the other pane providing a preview.
 [Overleaf](https://www.overleaf.com/) is an online collaborative authoring tool that allows the edition of $\LaTeX$ files, managing the errors and generating PDF files with a $\LaTeX$ compiler.
 However the free tier has some collaboration limitations.
-[HackMD](https://hackmd.io/), [Notion](https://www.notion.so/) and [Typst](https://typst.app/) are other online collaborative text edition tools that can be used for authoring publishable material and work with markdown files.
-Although, these tools may have differences in the markdown syntax which makes difficult the reuse of the generated on different platforms.
+[HackMD](https://hackmd.io/), [Notion](https://www.notion.so/) and [Typst](https://typst.app/) are other online collaborative text editing tools that can be used for authoring publishable material and work with markdown files.

 ```{mermaid}
 flowchart LR